-36. The Policy states that a banned individual may appeal the decision, in writing to the Director of APR, within 14 calendar days of the date of the park ban notice.
+- 34. The Policy states that a banned individual may appeal the decision, in writing to the Director of APR, within 14 calendar days of the date of the park ban notice.
 Id. at 3.
 The APR Director must then schedule a hearing within 14 calendar days of receipt of the written appeal.
 Id.
 The APR Director or their designee preside over the hearing and "hear whatever relevant evidence" an appellant may wish to present.
 Id.
-However, under the Policy, an appellant has no right to discovery, to know who made the "observations" on which the ban is based, or to examine the evidence presented by APD or APR officials in support of the ban.
+However, an appellant has no right to discovery, or to examine the evidence presented by APD or APR officials in support of the ban.
+Id. - 35.
+The APR Director is required to issue and serve a written decision on an appeal within 14 days after the appeals hearing.
 Id.

-37. The APR Director is required to issue and serve a written decision on an appeal within 14 days after the appeals hearing.
-Id.
-There is no appeal from the APR Director's decision.

-38. An individual's park ban remains in effect throughout the appeals process.
+There is no appeal from the APR Director's decision. - 36.
+An individual's park ban remains in effect throughout the appeals process.
 See generally id.
 If a banned person successfully appeals the ban, they can only return to City parks after receiving written confirmation from the APR Director that their access is restored.
-Id. at 3.

-39. If a banned person enters a City park or commits another violation under the policy their park ban is automatically extended by one year in addition to any extension of their park ban based on the violation.
+Id. at 3. - 37.
+If a banned person enters a City park or commits another violation under the policy their park ban is automatically extended by one year in addition to any extension of their park ban based on the violation.
 Id.
 The banned person may also be criminally charged with trespass.

-Asheville's Issuance of Park Bans to 15 Peaceful Protesters
+Asheville's Issuance of Park Bans to 14 Peaceful Protesters

-40. Plaintiffs are 15 individuals involved in advocacy and mutual aid activities to support unhoused people in Asheville.

-41. Asheville, like many other cities, has experienced rising costs of living that have exacerbated an affordable housing crisis for the City's residents.
-Unhoused people in Asheville often depend on city parks as spaces where they can go to engage in the basic necessities of life, such as eating, using public toilet facilities, and resting.

-42. Plaintiffs believe strongly that unhoused people have a right to live, and to meet their basic needs in public spaces like parks.
+- 38. Plaintiffs are 14 individuals involved in advocacy and mutual aid activities to support unhoused people in Asheville. - 39.
+Asheville, like many other cities, has experienced rising costs of living that have exacerbated an affordable housing crisis for the City's residents.
+Unhoused people in Asheville often depend on city parks as spaces where they can go to engage in the basic necessities of life, such as eating, using public toilet facilities, and resting. - 40.
+Plaintiffs believe strongly that unhoused people have a right to live, and to meet their basic needs in public spaces like parks.
 Plaintiffs have therefore committed themselves to providing support, such as meals and other logistical assistance for unhoused people in Asheville.
 All Plaintiffs have participated in providing this assistance, as well as in demonstrations and protests related to Asheville's treatment of unhoused people in and around Asheville parks, including in December 2021.
-The December 2021 protests and gatherings involved demonstrations where Plaintiffs, alongside other community members, protested and created art together to demand that Asheville allow sanctuary camping for unhoused people.

-43. In January 2022, all Plaintiffs were charged with felony littering under N.C.
+The December 2021 protests and gatherings involved demonstrations where Plaintiffs, alongside other community members, protested and created art together to demand that Asheville allow sanctuary camping for unhoused people. - 41.
+In January 2022, Plaintiffs were charged with felony littering under N.C.
 Gen. Stat. § 14-399 by APD Officer Samuel DeGrave in connection with their participation in the December 2021 protests.2 These charges are still pending against Plaintiffs Norris, Hamilton, Flickinger, Dickhaus, Weber, Watkins, Deaton, Roberts, Hudson, Martinez, Matute-Villagrana, and Nevel.3